 Integrations with popular CI/CD tools

-Robot Framework is a generic open-source framework for test automation, especially for acceptance testing and acceptance test-driven development.
+Robot Framework is a general-purpose open-source framework for test automation, especially for acceptance testing and acceptance test-driven development.
 Built with a keyword-driven approach, it’s low-code to start and also extensible with a rich ecosystem of tools and libraries.

 Test case creation with easy tabular syntax